lvoss/cloud-development-demo/README.md

   Contains only the SpringBoot source code.
 You will need to start a Postgres instance manually (e.g., via Docker or locally).

 - **`env-devcontainers`**
+  Use this branch if you want to develop using DevContainers.
+It contains configuration files to automatically start a Postgres container and connect your app to it.

+- **`env-github-codespaces`**
-  Use this branch if you want to develop using DevContainers or GitHub Codespaces.
+  Use this branch if you want to develop using GitHub Codespaces.
 It contains configuration files to automatically start a Postgres container and connect your app to it.

 - **`env-devspace`**
   This branch demonstrates how to use DevSpace to deploy and run both the SpringBoot application and the Postgres database inside a Kubernetes cluster.